ronaldvendelmans/citysdk-ld/devsite/views/api-write.markdown

 ####Authentication

-To use the CitySDK Mobility Write API, you need a valid user account.
+To write to the CitySDK Linked Data API, you need a valid user account.
 For now, we only provide write access to a couple of selected organisations and data owners, but this will change soon.
 In the meantime, if you have data you think CitySDK desperately needs, you can send an email to
 <a href='&#109;&#97;&#105;lto&#58;%63%69%&#55;4&#37;&#55;&#57;sd&#37;6&#66;%&#52;0wa&#97;&#103;&#46;org'>Citysdk Support</a>

 All Write API requests require authentication by means of a session key, a random string that provides temporary, secure access to the Write API.
 To start a session and request a session key, you need to do the following call: